jakebalek25/jakebalek25.github.io/_posts/2024-07-02-allstar-staters.md

   </div>
 </div>

-Mookie Betts started the year on an absolute tear, torching the league by hitting home runs every other night.
-He has since slightly cooled off however is still one of the top shortstops in the league so far.
-His competition resides in Trea Turner however, Turner is not considered to be a qualified hitter due to his time with injury.
-So, choosing Mookie Betts makes sense as Mookie has doubled Turner in most categories outside of batting average.
-Mookie has shown great numbers across the board and leads the NL in On Base Percentage which is exactly what the Dodgers have asked for out of their leadoff man.
-Mookie should be chosen the starter however, due to his recent hand fracture, Turner will likely end up starting the game.
+Mookie Betts started the year on a tear, smashing home runs nearly every other night and establishing himself as one of the league's top shortstops.
+Although he has cooled off slightly since then, his main competition, Trea Turner, is not considered a qualified hitter due to his time on the injured list.
+Therefore, selecting Mookie Betts as the starter makes sense, especially since Betts outperforms Turner by nearly double in most categories except batting average despite having less than double the games.
+Betts leads the NL in on-base percentage, precisely meeting the Dodgers' expectations for their leadoff hitter.
+Despite Betts deserving the starting spot, Turner's likely inclusion due to Betts' recent hand fracture may alter the outcome.

 Outfielder #1 - Jurickson Profar
 ---